-On July 14, 2021 the Company filed a Registration Statement ("RS") with the SEC in accordance with the provisions of the Securities Regulation Code of the Philippines (Republic Act No. 8799, the "SRC") for the registration of the Offer Shares.
+On July 14, 2021, the Company filed a Registration Statement ("RS") with the SEC in accordance with the provisions of the Securities Regulation Code of the Philippines (Republic Act No. 8799, the "SRC") for the registration of the Offer Shares.
 On July 19, 2021, the Company filed its application for the listing and trading of offer shares with the PSE.
-As at September 14, 2021, the RS and the application for listing are still under review by the SEC and PSE, respectively.
+On September 20, 2021, the Company filed an amended Registration Statement which was rendered effective by SEC on October 7, 2021.
+The Permit to Sell ("PTS") of the Company's Offer Shares was issued by SEC on November 3, 2021.

-On August 19, 2021, the Company filed the application for listing with the PSE for additional shares of stock issued in connection with the increase of the capital stock and the Share Swap Transaction to comply with the PSE listing rules.
-The additional listing of shares without the conduct of a rights or public offering was submitted for approval of the stockholders on May 28, 2021
+In compliance with Section 3 of the PSE Rules on Backdoor Listing, and Article V, Part A of the PSE Listing and Disclosure Rules on the Rule on Additional Listing of Shares, on August 19, 2021, the Company filed the application for listing with the PSE for additional shares of stock issued in connection with the increase of the capital stock and the Share Swap Transaction to comply with the PSE listing rules.
+The additional listing of shares without the conduct of a rights or public offering was approved by the stockholders on May 28, 2021.

 Under BIR Revenue Regulations No. 16-2012, the sale, barter, transfer, and/or assignment of shares of listed companies that fail to meet the MPO Rule will be subject to capital gains tax and documentary stamp tax, unless temporary relief is granted and the trading suspension is not lifted.
-In line with the said ruling, any sale of the Offer Shares will be subject to capital gains tax and documentary stamp tax unless covered by a granted MPO exemption period, including the aforementioned confirmation by the BIR.
+In line with the said ruling, any sale of the Offer Shares will be subject to capital gains tax and documentary stamp tax and documentary stamp tax unless covered by a granted MPO exemption period, including the aforementioned confirmation by the BIR.

-After the effectivity of the share swap transaction and follow-on offering, the Parent Company will be 77.54% owned by Cosco, a company incorporated in the Philippines.
-The remaining 20.94% and 1.52% will be owned by the public and Invescap, respectively.
-As at December 31, 2021, Cosco is the immediate and ultimate parent of TKHI and Subsidiaries (collectively referred to as the "Group").
+After the effectivity of the share swap transaction and follow-on offering on November 19, 2021, the Parent Company became 77.54% owned by Cosco, a company incorporated in the Philippines.
+The follow-on offering also increased the Parent Company's public ownership to 20.94% in compliance with the MPO rule.
+The remaining 1.52% is owned by Invescap.
+As at December 31, 2021, Cosco is the immediate and ultimate parent of TKHI and its Subsidiaries (collectively referred to as the "Group").